The Uppsala Laboratory of Economic Sociology

 - Comparative research

 The Lab is structured around a set of key activities: research collaborations, internal seminars, invited guests, workshops, and conferences; of course, we also write academic papers – both single-authored and coauthored.
-We offer courses in economic sociology (see below) and, for students admitted to the Department of Sociology, Ph.D. supervision.
+We offer courses in economic sociology and, for students admitted to the Department of Sociology, Ph.D. supervision.
+The group encourages master students at the department who are interested in economic sociology to participate in the seminars.
 We welcome visiting students and researchers to Uppsala for long and short visits.
 We invite you to take part in our lively seminars and workshops; recent guests have included Jens Beckert, Gary Alan Fine, Wendy Espeland, Heather Haverman, Neil Fligstein, Ursula Mense Peterman, Uwe Schimank, David Stark, and Richard Swedberg.